 The 96% Problem

 The U.S. Department of Defense has drawn a line in the sand: by 2026, defense contractors must achieve CMMC Level 2 certification to bid on new contracts involving Controlled Unclassified Information (CUI).
 This isn't a suggestion—it's a regulatory requirement backed by the force of federal procurement law.
-Yet as of late 2024, fewer than 4% of the 80,000+ suppliers in the Defense Industrial Base (DIB) are fully compliant.
-That means 96% of contractors face potential disqualification from DoD work unless they act fast.
+Yet industry estimates suggest that as of late 2024, fewer than 4% of the 80,000+ suppliers in the Defense Industrial Base (DIB) have achieved full readiness.
+That means approximately 96% of contractors face potential disqualification from DoD work unless they act fast.
 The gap isn't due to lack of awareness.
 Most suppliers know CMMC is coming.
 The problem is complexity, cost, and lack of affordable tooling that fits air-gapped, offline environments where defense work actually happens.
 Source: National Defense Magazine - Few Companies Ready for CMMC ComplianceCMMC 2.0 Enforcement Timeline (2023–2026)

 Proposed Rule Published